-Are you gearing up to take the GMAT test for your MBA?
-Want to learn the best way to prepare yourself?
+Have you finally decided to take up the GMAT test for your MBA?
+Do you want to learn the best way to prepare yourself?

 When you decide you are ready to apply for a Master’s program, the worst thing you can do is rush through the process.